-- d) Athlete Support Personnel any coach, trainer, manager, agent, team staff, official, medical, paramedical personnel, parent or any other person working with, treating or assisting an Athlete participating in or preparing for sports competition. - e) Bullying offensive behaviour and/or abusive treatment of Individuals that typically, but not always, involves an abuse of power. - f) Event an event sanctioned by the NSO or a Member, and which may include a social Event. - g) Harassment or harass a course of vexatious comment or conduct against an Individual or group, which is known or ought reasonably to be known to be unwelcome. - h) Member refers to the provincial/territorial organizations that are admitted as Members of the NSO per the NSO's By-laws. - i) NSO Canada DanceSport - j) Office of the Sport Integrity Commissioner (OSIC) functionally independent division of the SDRCC, or designate responsible for administering the UCCMS for purposes of the Abuse-Free Sport program, which specific responsibilities include (i) administering the Complaint Management and the Sport Environment Assessment processes; (ii) maintaining the Registry; (iii) monitoring organizational compliance by Abuse-Free Sport Signatories and issuing reports as required, and (iv) acting as the central hub for Abuse-Free Sport.
-This definition shall take into account the transfer of OSIC outside the structure of the SDRCC once the transfer becomes effective. - k) Individuals refers to all categories of individual members and/or registrants defined in the By-laws of the NSO who are subject to the policies of the NSO, as well as all people employed by, contracted by, or engaged in activities with, the NSO including, but not limited to, employees, contractors, Athletes, coaches, instructors, officials, volunteers, managers, administrators, parents or guardians, spectators, committee members, or directors and officers. - Person in Authority any individuals who holds a position of authority within the NSO including, but not limited to, coaches, instructors, officials, managers, support personnel, chaperones, committee members, or Directors and Officers. - m) Power Imbalance as defined in the UCCMS. - n) Signatories: UCCMS Adopting Organizations (as defined in the UCCMS), including the NSO, that have retained the services of the Abuse-Free Sport program for the administration and enforcement of the UCCMS, pursuant to an agreement in effect with the SDRCC or its designate. - UCCMS Universal Code of Conduct to Prevent and Address Maltreatment in Sport, as amended from time to time by the relevant functions of Abuse-Free Sport. - p) Vulnerable Participant as defined in the UCCMS. - q) Workplace any place where business or work-related activities are conducted.
+- 24. Terms in this Code are defined as follows: - a) Athlete an individual who is an Athlete Participant in the NSO who is subject to the policies of the NSO and to this Code. - b) Athlete Support Personnel any coach, trainer, manager, agent, team staff, official, medical, paramedical personnel, parent or any other person working with, treating or assisting an Athlete participating in or preparing for sports competition. - Bullying offensive behaviour and/or abusive treatment of Individuals that typically, but not always, involves an abuse of power. - d) Canadian Safe Sport Program (CSSP) Program created by the Canadian Centre for Ethics in Sport (CCES) in accordance with its mandate to independently administer and enforce the UCCMS for CSSP Sport Organizations as defined in the CSSP Rules. - e) CSSP Participant: an individual affiliated with a CSSP Sport Organization, has been defined by the CSSP Rules or otherwise designated by Canada DanceSport and is therefore subject to the CSSP Rules.
+CSSP Participants may include an Athlete, a coach, a board member, an official, an Athlete Support Personnel, an employee, a Worker, an administrator, or a volunteer acting on behalf of, or representing a CSSP Sport Organization.
+CSSP Participants must complete certain requisites, including signing the required consent form. - f) CSSP Sport Organization a sport organization that has adopted the CSSP and has retained the services of the CCES to administer the CSSP. - g) Event an event sanctioned by the NSO or a Member, and which may include a social Event. - h) Harassment or harass a course of vexatious comment or conduct against an Individual or group, which is known or ought reasonably to be known to be unwelcome. - i) Member refers to the provincial/territorial organizations that are admitted as Members of the NSO per the NSO's By-laws. - j) NSO Canada DanceSport - k) Individuals refers to all categories of individual members and/or registrants defined in the By-laws of the NSO who are subject to the policies of the NSO, as well as all people employed by, contracted by, or engaged in activities with, the NSO including, but not limited to, employees, contractors, Athletes, coaches, instructors, officials, volunteers, managers, administrators, parents or guardians, spectators, committee members, or directors and officers. - Person in Authority any individuals who holds a position of authority within the NSO including, but not limited to, coaches, instructors, officials, managers, support personnel, chaperones, committee members, or Directors and Officers. - m) Power Imbalance as defined in the UCCMS. - n) Signatories: UCCMS Adopting Organizations (as defined in the UCCMS), including the NSO, that have retained the services of the Abuse-Free Sport program for the administration and enforcement of the UCCMS, pursuant to an agreement in effect with the SDRCC or its designate. - o) UCCMS Universal Code of Conduct to Prevent and Address Maltreatment in Sport, as amended from time to time by the relevant functions of Abuse-Free Sport. - p) Vulnerable Participant as defined in the UCCMS.

+q) Workplace - any place where business or work-related activities are conducted.
 Workplaces include but are not limited to, the registered office(s), work-related social functions, work assignments outside the registered office(s), work-related travel, the training and competition environment, and work-related conferences or training sessions.